This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A Claim for Compensation Provides for Your Child and Protects Others

-If you can win compensation for your baby, you will be getting the money that will help you provide the best care.
+If you can win compensation for your baby, you will get the money to help you provide the best care.
 A skull fracture at birth can have lasting consequences for your child, from developmental delays to seizure disorders to physical impairments due to brain damage.

 Whatever the outcome for your child, it is likely to be expensive.
 You will have to spend money to give your child everything from treatment to assistive care and the best education.